 Participants were students of a private university in Surabaya with a total number of 385 students, within the ages of 17 - 28 years old.
-There were 289 female participants and 96 male participants from the of Psychology, Faculty Pharmacy, Nursing, Medicine and Philosophy.
+There were 289 female participants and 96 male participants from the Faculty of Psychology, Pharmacy, Nursing, Medicine and Philosophy.
 Most participants did cyber slacking during lectures, proven by the answer towards the item "Do you use the Internet to access non-academic materials during classroom lectures, (e.g. chatting with friends, accessing social media, browsing sites unrelated to lectures)?".
-There were 344 participants answering yes while only 41 participants answered no. This indicates that most participants do cyber slacking during classroom lectures.
+There were 344 participants answered no. This indicates that most participants do cyber slacking during classroom lectures.